MicrosoftDocs/msix-docs/msix-src/app-installer/installing-windows10-apps-web.md

 | App Installer will take care of disposal of downloaded packages | User must manually delete the downloaded files |

 On versions prior to the Windows 10 Fall Creators Update, App Installer cannot directly install an app from the web.
 On these versions, App Installer can only install app packages that are locally available.
 Instead, App Installer will download the package and require the user to double click the downloaded package to install.

+## App Installer Security

+With version <bugbug> of the App Installer, the following security measures have been added:
+* Internet Zone validation
+* SmartScreen Validation

+### Internet Zone Validation
+Prior to accessing the domain referenced by the the *ms-appinstaller* URI scheme, the App Installer will verify that the domain is allowed by the IT Professional.
+If the domain has been restricted, the App Installer will present an error to the user.

+### Smart Screen Validation
+If the domain referenced by the *ms-appinstaller* URI scheme is allowed, the App Installer will validate the URI with [Smart Screen](https://learn.microsoft.com/en-us/windows/security/operating-system-security/virus-and-threat-protection/microsoft-defender-smartscreen)>.
+URIs that fail the reputation check will present the user with an error.

+See [App Installer security features](./app-installer-security-features.md) for more information.